5 Easy to Grow Plants No Garden Should Be Without

 Catmint

 People get confused between catnip and catmint all the time.
 Right now someone is thinking “that may be a nice plant but I don’t need any more cats in my garden so I shouldn’t plant catmint.”
 In my experience catmint does not attract cats, but even if it did attracting cats is great way to reduce your rodent pest population!
 But Enough about cats, catmint has beautiful blue-purple flowers that bloom prolifically throughout the summer.
-It withstands drought, doesn’t need much care after it is established, propagates easily, and smells great when it’s leaves are brushed by in the garden.
+Catmint withstands drought, doesn’t need much care after it is established, it propagates easily, and smells great when it’s leaves are brushed by in the garden.
 Catmint can also fill in large areas of your garden if you let it!

 So what do you think?
 Are these five essential?
 Or do you have an essential five plants for your garden?